-This November, and in preparation for the launch in January of our new website GreatThingsToDo.co.uk, Chrystall and I were invited on a "full expenses paid for" trip to discover Hainan Island in China, which many consider to be the Hawai of China.
+This November, and in preparation for the launch of GreatThingsToDo.co.uk in early 2018, Chrystall and I were invited on a "full expenses paid for" trip to discover Hainan Island in China, which many consider to be the Hawai of China.

 I have been to Hawai and this comparison is very fit.